 Here was my suggestion:

 - Before the event takes place, create a follow-up postcard and email and social media messages.
-In your follow-up, invite them back to a specific event at your church and let them know what your church provides regularly, e.g. times of services, children's programs, singles, seniors, parent's etc. I always suggest preparing your follow-up BEFORE the event, because you'll be too tired afterwards to do the creative work.
+In your follow-up, invite them back to a specific event at your church and let them know what your church provides regularly, e.g. times of services, children's programs, singles, seniors, parent's etc. I always suggest preparing your follow-up BEFORE the event, because you'll be too tired afterward to do the creative work.
 It's enough work to just get the follow-up out.

 - Put together a GREAT door-prize or several of them.
-In this case, I suggested a giant basket filled with all kinds of BBQ tools, spices, sauces and related goodies.
+In this case, I suggested a giant basket filled with all kinds of BBQ tools, spices, sauces, and related goodies.
 Any prize that relates to the theme of the event is great.

 - Have people sign up for a drawing of the door-prize.
 Let them know you will be contacting them and they can be removed from your contact list at any time.
 This is how it is done in all secular events, advertising, etc. People are not offended by it—particularly if you have a really great prize.
+At the end of this post is a link to a set of free, ready-to-print Summer Connection and Door Prize Drawing cards you can print out and use.
+There is also a free recipe card you can print out with information from your church on the back.
+They are free MS Publisher templates.

 - Immediately after the event, send out your follow-up via postal mail, social media, and email.